01 of 10

 Silestone Lyra was one of the first veining colors that Silestone came out with.
 It is a nice interpretation of Carrera Marble.

-Do remember that quartz is not indestructible, you can damage it if you do not know the... things that may be hazardous to its health.Continue to 5 of 10 below.
+Do remember that quartz is not indestructible: it's still possible to damage it.Continue to 5 of 10 below.

 05 of 10